jnoriega232/File-Permissions-in-Linux/README.md

 The initial pair of lines within the screenshot presents the commands I input, while the subsequent lines depict the results of the second command.
 Recognizing that ```.project_x.txt``` is a concealed file due to its initial period (```.```), I proceeded to make modifications.
 Specifically, I withdrew write permissions from both the user and the group, simultaneously introducing read permissions for the group.
 Achieving this involved the utilization of ```u-w``` to remove write permissions from the user, followed by ```g-w``` to eliminate write permissions from the group, and ```g+r``` to append read permissions to the group.

 ## Change Directory Permissions
-Within my organization, the directive is to restrict access to the drafts directory and its contents exclusively to the researcher2 user.
-As such, the aim is to ensure that execute permissions are granted solely to researcher2, with no other individuals having such privileges.
+Within my organization, the directive is to restrict access to the ```drafts``` directory and its contents exclusively to the ```researcher2``` user.
+As such, the aim is to ensure that execute permissions are granted solely to ```researcher2```, with no other individuals having such privileges.

 Below is an example showcasing my use of Linux commands to modify permissions:

 <p align="center">
 <img src="https://i.imgur.com/TzQORxo.png" height="70%" width="70%" alt="Azure Free Account"/>

 The initial pair of lines within the screenshot reveals the commands I input, while the subsequent lines exhibit the outcome of the second command.
-Building upon my earlier observation that the group possessed execute permissions, I employed the chmod command to eliminate them.
-Notably, the researcher2 user was already endowed with execute permissions, obviating the need for their addition.
+Building upon my earlier observation that the group possessed execute permissions, I employed the ```chmod``` command to eliminate them.
+Notably, the ```researcher2``` user was already endowed with execute permissions, obviating the need for their addition.

 ## Summary
-I undertook several permission changes to align with my organization's desired level of authorization for files and directories within the projects directory.
-To initiate this process, I utilized the "ls -la" command to inspect the directory's existing permissions.
+I undertook several permission changes to align with my organization's desired level of authorization for files and directories within the ```projects``` directory.
+To initiate this process, I utilized the ```ls -la``` command to inspect the directory's existing permissions.
 This examination served as the foundation for my subsequent actions.
-Subsequently, I employed the "chmod" command on multiple occasions to systematically modify permissions across files and directories.
+Subsequently, I employed the ```chmod``` command on multiple occasions to systematically modify permissions across files and directories.